Hans Uszkoreit: Life and career

 Hans Uszkoreit, a native of East Berlin, was actively involved in a group of young individuals who opposed the East Germany regime.
 His protesting against the 1968 invasion of Czechoslovakia led to his expulsion from high school and subsequent imprisonment for a period of fifteen months on charges of subversive agitation.
 Realizing that continuing his education in East Germany was not feasible, Uszkoreit made the decision to escape to West Berlin.
 There, he completed his high school education and pursued a degree in Linguistics and Computer Science at Technische Universität Berlin.
 During his time as a student, he worked part-time as an editor and writer for Zitty, a city magazine, which he co-founded.

 In 1977, Uszkoreit was granted a Fulbright Grant to further his studies at the University of Texas at Austin.
 During his time in Austin, he concurrently served as a research associate in a significant machine translation project.
 Subsequently, he received a second Fulbright grant, which enabled him to pursue a Ph.D. program in linguistics.
 In 1984, he successfully completed his doctoral studies, earning a Ph.D. in linguistics.

 Between 1982 and 1986, Uszkoreit held the position of a computer scientist at the Artificial Intelligence Center of SRI International in Menlo Park, California.
 In 1988, he created the Department of Computational Linguistics and Phonetics at Saarland University.
 In 1989 he was elected head of the Language Technology Lab at DFKI.

 In 2012, Uszkoreit's achievements in the domain of relation extraction led to his receipt of a Google Faculty Research Award, acknowledging the substantial progress made by Uszkoreit and his team in advancing the field.
 In 2013, Uszkoreit, in collaboration with Feiyu Xu and Roberto Navigli, was granted an additional Google Research Award, which provided support for a targeted project within Google's Language Understanding Program, focusing on the augmentation of language comprehension and analysis.

 Personal life

-He is father of a son Jakob Uszkoreit, machine learning researcher scientist, an author of the landmark paper "Attention Is All You Need", and daughter Lena Uszkoreit.
+His son, Jakob Uszkoreit, is a machine learning researcher, one of the authors of the landmark paper "Attention Is All You Need".
+He also have a daughter, Lena Uszkoreit.